siva-fstack/node-ip-limit/README.md

 # To Start the application
 > npm run start
 ```
-3. Access the below url in your brwser
+3. Access the below url in your browser
 [node-app](http://localhost:3000)

 ## To know